Georgia General Assembly: Move to Augusta

-Between 1783–95, the Georgia General Assembly met in both Savannah and Augusta—moving from there when tensions arose between the two cities, causing then Governor Lyman Hall to officially reside in both places.
-On February 22, 1785 the General Assembly held its last meeting in Savannah—Augusta had become the official capital due to pressure from the general populace to have their capital in the center of the state.
+Between 1783 and 1785, the Georgia General Assembly met in both Savannah and Augusta—moving from there when tensions arose between the two cities, causing then Governor Lyman Hall to officially reside in both places.
+On February 22, 1785, the General Assembly held its last meeting in Savannah—Augusta had become the official capital due to pressure from the general populace to have their capital in the center of the state.

 On to Louisville

 As the population dispersed—shifting the geographic center, it was determined that the state's capital needed to move as well.
 A commission was appointed by the legislature in 1786 to find a suitable location that was central to the new demography.
 The commission recommended Louisville, which would become Georgia's first planned capital and would hold her first capitol building.
 Due to the fact that the capital would have to be built from the ground up, and because of numerous construction delays, it took a decade to build the city.
-The name Louisville was chosen by the General Assembly in honor of King Louis XVI of France for France's aid during the Revolutionary War.
+The name Louisville was chosen by the General Assembly in honor of King Louis XVI for France's aid during the Revolutionary War.

 The new state house, a two-story 18th century Gregorian building of red brick, was completed in 1796.
 The Legislature designated Louisville the "permanent seat" of Georgia's government.
 Yet, further western expansion created the need for another new state capital.
 The capitol building was purchased by Jefferson County and used as a courthouse, but the building had to be torn down because it became unsound.
 A plaque marks the location of the old Capitol.